Chicago Alumni in Academia

-Chicago graduates are currently tenure-track, or just recently tenured, law faculty at the University of Chicago, University of Virginia, University of Texas at Austin, Northwestern University, University of Illinois, University of North Carolina, UCLA, Notre Dame, Emory University, George Mason, Florida State University, University of Iowa, University of Missouri, University of Colorado, University of Houston, St. Louis University, DePaul University, University of Utah, and Arizona State University, among many other schools.
+Chicago graduates are currently tenure-track, or just recently tenured, law faculty at the University of Chicago, University of Virginia, Northwestern University, University of Southern California, University of Illinois, University of North Carolina, UCLA, Notre Dame, George Mason, Florida State University, University of Iowa, University of Colorado, University of Houston, DePaul University, University of Utah, Arizona State University, and University of Alabama, among many other schools.

 Continue to the next sections of the article: